 Apple uses security questions to provide you with a secondary method to identify yourself online or when contacting Apple Support.
 Security questions are designed to be memorable to you but hard for anyone else to guess.
 When used in conjunction with other identifying information, they help Apple verify that you are the person who is requesting access to your account.
 If you haven't selected your security questions, visit My Apple ID to set them up.

 Apple offers an optional security enhancement for your Apple ID called two-step verification.
 Two-step verification requires you to verify your identity using one of your devices before you can make changes to your account information at My Apple ID, sign in to iCloud, or make an iTunes, App, or iBooks Store purchase from a new device.
 Learn more about two-step verification.

 All web pages where you can view or change your Apple ID utilize Secure Sockets Layer (SSL) to protect your privacy.
 Look for the lock icon in your browser when accessing your account at My Apple ID to know your session is fully encrypted and secure.

 Employee privacy and security policies

 In addition to strong passwords, encryption, and other technology, Apple has strict policies and procedures in place to prevent unauthorized access to your account.
-Without proof of your identity via security questions and other carefully selected criteria, Apple Support cannot help you reset a password or perform any other actions on your account.
+Without proof of your identity via security questions and other carefully selected criteria, Apple Support can't help you reset a password or perform any other actions on your account.
 These policies are audited and reviewed on a regular basis.

 Other tips for keeping your account secure

-Good online security requires a combination of good practices by companies running Internet services and informed behavior by users.
+Good online security requires a combination of good practices by companies using Internet services and informed behavior by users.
 Below are some good rules to follow to maximize your security when using your Apple ID and other online accounts.